 - In the early 1970's, researchers declared that they had found talc particles in approximately 75% of the ovarian tumors they had inspected through biopsy.

 - In 1982, A Harvard University study suggested that use of talcum powder effectively doubled a woman's chances of developing cancer in her reproductive tract.
-More than that, regular use of the product (as in, multiple times a day--sound familiar?) was cited as almost tripling the likelihood.
+More than that, "regular use of the product (as in, multiple times a day) was cited as almost tripling the likelihood.

-- Research continued.
-In 2006 The International Agency for Research on Cancer, part of the World Health Organization, classified talcum powder as a "possible human carcinogen" if used in the female genital area.
-Lest that sound too definitive, the agency has also flagged pickles and smoked meats as possibly carcinogenic, and has said that hot dogs cause cancer, so it is likely best to view their input with circumspection.
+- In 2006 The International Agency for Research on Cancer, part of the World Health Organization, classified talcum powder as a "possible human carcinogen" if used in the female genital area.
+The same agency also flagged pickles and smoked meats as possibly carcinogenic, and has said that hot dogs cause cancer, so a little skepticism may be warranted.

-- 2013 - The medical publication Cancer Prevention Research released an epidemiological study reaffirming the 1982 assertion that women who regularly use talcum are up to three times more likely to develop malignant ovarian cancer.
+- In 2013 the medical publication Cancer Prevention Research released an epidemiological study reaffirming the 1982 findings that women who regularly use talcum are up to three times more likely to develop malignant ovarian cancer.

-Johnson & Johnson has stayed fairly close-mouthed related to these findings.
+Johnson & Johnson has stayed fairly close-mouthed about these findings.
 It's difficult to know whether they genuinely believe that talcum powder is harmless or if it's a legal strategy to muddy the waters, since they haven't warned the public about this danger.
-One result is that it means that they can't update their warning labels about the possibility of cancer, because that would mean admitting there's some truth to the allegations.
-If they do that, they admit negligence for not doing so before, and therefore liability to the injured parties.
+One result is that it means they can't update their warning labels about the possibility of cancer, because that would mean admitting there's some truth to the allegations.
+If they do that, they admit negligence for not doing so before, and they definitely don't want even a whiff of the liability that might imply.

 So there's nothing on the label about cancer.
 No warnings.
 No usage suggestions.
-In fact, talcum is marketed in exactly the manner it always has been.
+Talcum continues to be marketed exactly as it always has been.

 What Can Be Done About It?

 For many older victims of this phenomenon, possibly worse is the idea that they influenced their daughters and granddaughters to use these products daily as well.
-It certainly isn't their fault if they were misled by the manufacturer and that is heartbreaking.
+It certainly isn't their fault they were misled by the manufacturer, but that doesn't change the effects of long-term application.

-That's why women and families across the country are fighting back, bringing allegations against Johnson & Johnson for the damages they have suffered.
+That's why women and families across the country are fighting back, bringing allegations against Johnson & Johnson for the damages they've suffered.
 As evidence continues to mount and over 1,200 cases have been filed, Johnson & Johnson would be right to take this very seriously.

 One landmark case hit the news earlier this year, when the family of 62-year-old Alabama woman Jacqueline Fox, who was afflicted with ovarian cancer, took Johnson & Johnson to court.
 A jury awarded her $10 million in actual damages, as well as a further $62 million in punitive damages, which are only awarded when a defendant is found to have exhibited gross negligence.